Musaylima: Personal life

 During the Ridda wars which emerged following the death of Muhammad, Sajah bint al-Harith declared that she was a prophetess after learning that Musaylima and Tulayha had declared prophethood.
 4,000 people gathered around her to march on Medina.
 Others joined her against Medina.
 However, her planned attack on Medina was called off after she learned that the army of Khalid ibn al-Walid had defeated Tulayha al-Asadi (another self-proclaimed prophet).
 Thereafter, she sought cooperation with Musaylima to oppose the threat of Khalid.
 A mutual understanding was initially reached with Musaylima.
-Later, the two married and she accepted his self-declared prophethood.
+Eventually, the two married and she accepted his prophethood (although she later recanted and died a Muslim).
 Khalid then defeated the remaining rebellious elements around Sajah, and then moved on to defeat Musaylima.

 Death

-Musaylima fought and was killed in the Battle of Yamama.
+Musaylima fought in the Battle of Yamama, and was killed by Wahshi ibn Harb.